canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Code

 There have been some changes to the code pattern.
-We removed the copy to clipboard option, so the `vf-p-code-copyable` mixin and `p-code-copyable` class have both been deprecated.
+We removed the copy to clipboard option, so the `vf-p-code-copyable` mixin and `p-code-copyable` class have both been removed.

-The `p-code-numbered` class has been deprecated, along with the mixin `vf-p-code-numbered`.
+The `p-code-numbered` class has been removed, along with the mixin `vf-p-code-numbered`.
 Please use `p-code-snippet` and `p-code-snippet__block--numbered` from the new [code snippet](/docs/base/code#numbered-code-snippet) pattern instead.

 ## Variables